AndrewSRea/My_Learning_Port/Bootstrap/Components/Navs_and_Tabs/README.md

 ### Fill and justify

 Force your `.nav`'s contents to extend the full available width with one of two modifier classes.
 To proportionately fill all available space with your `.nav-item`s, use `.nav-fill`.
-Notice that all horizontal space is occupied, but not every nav item has thee same width.
+Notice that all horizontal space is occupied, but not every nav item has the same width.
 ```
 <ul class="nav nav-pills nav-fill">
     <li class="nav-item">